Future Meetings and Workshops

 This meeting will include the 33rd EPS Prize lecture by Melissa Colloff (and accompanying symposium organised by Markus Bindemann).
 This meeting will also include the 15th Frith Prize Talk to be given by Denise Cadete.

-The portals for this meeting will open on Monday 13th April 2026 at 10am (UK time) and remain open for at least 24 hours.
+The portals for this meeting opened on Monday 13th April 2026 at 10am (UK time) and will remain open for at least 24 hours.

 Local Organiser: Maria Laura Filippetti